Plefunga/Arduino-telescope-controller/README.md

 - Add rotary encoder support
 - Implement autoguider support
 - Add a park function
+- Add an RTC for when there is no wifi
 - For this repo: more detail and also add some photos and details of how to change it for different mounts.

 There are undoubtably many more things that I need to do that I will find out as I complete these.